 Add in 3/4 cup extra virgin olive oil, secure the lid turn on your food processor.

-Fill an ice cube tray with 2 to 4 tablespoons of pesto, cover and freeze.
+Fill an ice cube tray with 2 to 4 tablespoons of pesto, cover and freeze up to 6 months or longer.
 This way you’ll have homemade basil pesto at your fingertips to thaw and add to sauces or dressings.

 Homemade Basil Pesto